UNCF Government Affairs Committee

 Dr. Herman J. Felton, Jr.

-Before his appointment to Wilberforce University, Dr. Felton served as senior vice president, chief operating officer and vice president of institutional advancement for Livingstone College in Salisbury, NC.
-He also was the director of development while serving as a lecturer in the Government, Law, and International Affairs Department at Murray State University in Murray, KY.
+Herman J. Felton, Jr., Ph.D., J.D., is the 17th President & CEO of Wiley University in 2018.
+Before his appointment at Wiley University, he served as Wilberforce University’s 21st president.
+His leadership experience has included chief operating officer, senior vice president, and vice president at Livingstone College in Salisbury, North Carolina.
+He is also a former director of development and lecturer in the Government, Law, and International Affairs Department at Murray State University in Kentucky.

-Dr. Felton earned his bachelor’s degree in political science from UNCF-member institution Edward Waters College in Jacksonville, FL, and earned his J.D. from the Levin College of Law at the University of Florida.
+President Felton earned his bachelor’s degree in political science from Edward Waters College in Jacksonville, Florida.
+Also, he earned his Juris Doctorate from the Levin College of Law at the University of Florida and completed his graduate work at Jackson State University, where he earned a Doctor of Philosophy in Educational Administration and Supervision.

-He is co-founder of the Higher Education Leadership Foundation (H.E.L.F.), an organization ensuring that a pipeline of transformational, highly skilled and principled leaders are identified and cultivated to meet the needs, challenges and opportunities facing the nation’s Historically Black Colleges and Universities.
-Dr. Felton served in the United States Marine Corps for eight years.
+He is co-founder of the Higher Education Leadership Foundation (H.E.L.F.), an organization ensuring that a pipeline of transformational, highly skilled, and principled leaders are identified and cultivated to meet the needs, challenges, and opportunities facing the Nation’s Historically Black Colleges and Universities.
+President Felton served in the United States Marine Corps for eight years.
+He is married to the lovely Katherine Anne Felton and is the father of Jamal, Paige, and Herman, III (Trey).

 Dr. Jimmy R. Jenkins, Sr.